fenderrex/hashClass/README.md

-A map overlay in pathconvergance.html?key= where the key is your doodle map key m files are to run a simulation and capture photos and segnet is well understood 13.py if inferencing segnet files. send the zip file to main branch and deleted the zip file georef takes osm data and pumps it out with a special file name! news boundaries are in the name are are used by pathconvergance.html

-A Big Drawing Board

-There’s a big rectangle (the canvas) where everything happens, just like your playmat.

-Grid Squares

-The playmat is covered in lots of little squares (the grid).
-You can make the squares bigger or smaller with the number box.

-Red Car and Green Castle

-A red circle is your car (start), and a green circle is your castle (goal).
-You can drag them around with your finger (or mouse) to new places.

-Random Rocks

-Black circles are rocks.
-When you press “Randomize Obstacles,” the computer scatters eight rocks in new spots so your car can’t go through them.

-Finding a Path

-When you press “Run,” the computer looks at the grid and figures out a way from the red car to the green castle that doesn’t crash into any rocks.

-Making the Path Pretty

-First, it draws a simple straight-step path—like hopping from square to square.

-Then it uses different “magic crayons” (algorithms) to round corners, smooth out the line, or even run a second check to make it extra neat.

-Choosing Your Magic Crayon

-There’s a dropdown menu where you pick how fancy you want the path to look:

-“A* + Earcut” is the basic crayon.

-“+ Bézier” adds round curves.

-“+ Chaikin” makes it even softer, like drawing with chalk.

-And “Full Pipeline” does all the magic steps in order.

-Seeing What’s Happening

-The little gray box (debug) tells you how many squares it looked at, how many bumps it smoothed, and other fun numbers so you know it’s working.

-So every time you press “Run,” it’s like asking the computer: “Hey, what’s the best way to drive my red car across these squares without hitting the rocks?”
-And it draws you that neat, colorful path!

-## Running the Demo on Windows

-A batch file `install_and_start.bat` is included to help install dependencies and run `star.py`.
-Double-click the file or run it from the command prompt.
-It creates a virtual environment on your Desktop, installs the required packages, and launches the demo with `abbb1.png`.
+Welcome to your interactive grid world!
+This tool helps you explore how a car finds its way to a goal while avoiding obstacles — all while looking great on the map.

+🎨 The Drawing Area
+There’s a big canvas — like your playmat — where everything happens.

+It’s split into grid squares.
+You can make the squares bigger or smaller using the grid size box.

+🚗 Start and Goal
+A red circle is your car (start point).

+A green circle is your castle (goal point).

+You can drag them anywhere to set new locations.

+⛰️ Obstacles
+Black circles are rocks that block the car.

+Click “Randomize Obstacles” to drop 8 new rocks in random spots.

+📍 Finding the Path
+Click “Run” and the computer will:

+Look at the grid

+Avoid rocks

+Find a safe route from car to castle

+✏️ Path Smoothing – “Magic Crayons”
+After finding a basic step-by-step route, the simulator makes it prettier using smoothing algorithms:

+A + Earcut* → Simple path with triangles

++ Bézier → Adds curved lines

++ Chaikin → Makes it soft and flowing

+Full Pipeline → All of the above together!

+Choose your smoothing style in the dropdown.

+🧠 Debug Info
+The gray debug box shows behind-the-scenes stats:

+How many squares were checked

+How smooth the path became

+And more info to track performance

+🖼️ Map Overlays
+The tool uses a map overlay called pathconvergance.html?key=YOUR_KEY_HERE, where key is your doodle map key.

+This page helps match real-world boundaries with paths.

+New map boundaries are included in the name and are used directly by pathconvergance.html.

+🤖 Simulation & SegNet
+Simulation photos and predictions are handled automatically.

+SegNet is used for segmentation (like roads or sidewalks).

+You can run predictions with the file 13.py using SegNet files.

+🖥️ Running It on Windows
+To get started easily:

+Run the included file: install_and_start.bat

+It will:

+Create a virtual Python environment on your Desktop

+Install everything you need

+Launch the simulator with the image abbb1.png

+This tool is like asking your computer:

+“What’s the smartest way to get from here to there, while dodging rocks and looking smooth doing it?”

+And it draws that path just for you! 🎉